-Similar to the classical `one-type' Erd\H{o}s and R\'enyi random graph, the distribution of $Y$ is closed to the type-configuration of the finite connected component in $G_n$.
-Since all the connected components are identically distributed, intuitively, the total number of the connected components,
+Similarly to the classical `one-type' Erd\H{o}s and R\'enyi random graph, the distribution of the type vector $Y$ is closely related to the type-configuration of a connected component in $G_n$.
+Since all connected components are identically distributed, intuitively, the total number of the connected components,

-should be close to the fraction between the total number of vertices of the finite connected components and the total particles in the branching process.
-We will show rigorously that the total number of the connected components in $G_n$ is approximately
+should be close to the ratio between the total number of vertices in the ``non-giant'' connected components and the total population of the branching process described above.
+See the author's prior work~\cite{sun2023conditional} for the `one-type' case.
+We prove this intuition in the multi-type graph rigorously later in Corollary~\ref{corcn}, showing that the total number $C_n$ of connected components in $G_n$ is approximately